 Matters requiring the Board’s decision and approval include:

 The Group has in place, financial authorisation limits for matters such as operating and capital expenditure, credit lines and acquisition and disposal of assets and investments, which require the approval of the Board.

 All Directors are expected to objectively discharge their duties and responsibilities at all times as fiduciaries in the interests of the Group.
 However, to ensure that specific issues are subject to in-depth and timely review, certain functions have been delegated to various Board Committees, which would submit its recommendations or decisions to the Board.
 The Board Committees constituted by the Board are the Executive Committee (“EC”), Audit Committee (“AC”), Remuneration Committee (“RC”), Nominating Committee (“NC”) and Board Risk Committee (“BRC”).
 Each of these Board Committees has its own terms of reference.

-The EC is chaired by Dr Lee Boon Yang, and comprises Mr Lucien Wong, Mr Bahren Shaari, Mr Quek See Tiat and Mr Chan Heng Loon Alan stepped down as a member of the EC on 1 September 2017.
+The EC comprises Dr Lee Boon Yang (Chairman), Mr Bahren Shaari, Mr Quek See Tiat and Mr Ng Yat Chung.
+Mr Chan Heng Loon Alan stepped down as a member of the EC on 1 September 2017.

 The EC’s principal responsibilities are as follows:-

 Details of other Board Committees are as set out below: